Eye Safety Guide: Everything you need to know

 In the case of grinding, 40 per cent of cases presenting at Victorian Emergency Departments recorded the presence of eye protective equipment.

-Many injuries are preventable when PPE is fitted correctly, appropriately chosen for the job and consistently worn by everyone in the risk area, not just the operator.
-The SWA report suggested improving the training of workers in the correct use of safety eyewear.
+Many injuries are preventable when PPE is fitted correctly, suitably chosen for the job and consistently worn by everyone in the risk area, not just the operator.

 Types of eye injuries:

-Eye injuries include scratches or cuts to the eye surface, punctures, foreign objects in the eye such as dust particles, wood chips and metal fragments, chemical or heat burns and radiation burns, such as welding flashes.
+Eye injuries include beyond scratches, cuts to the eye surface or punctures.
+It also covers foreign objects in the eye such as dust particles, wood chips and metal fragments.
+In addition, chemical or heat burns and radiation burns, such as welding flashes.

-Better Health Victoria identifies high risk jobs for eye injuries as those that involve chemicals, dusty environments, UV lights, compressed air or machines and tools that “chip, chisel, cut, drill, grind, hammer, sand, smelt, spray or weld”.
+Better Health Victoria identifies high risk jobs for eye injuries as those that involve chemicals, dusty environments, UV lights, and compressed air.
+Furthermore, it accounts machines and tools that “chip, chisel, cut, drill, grind, hammer, sand, smelt, spray or weld”.

 What safety eyewear should I use?

-Eye protective equipment includes safety glasses, safety goggles and face shields which should be matched to the application and associated risks.
+Eye protective equipment includes safety glasses, safety goggles and face shields which should match the application and associated risks.

-Safety goggles are fitted tightly around the eyes with a protective seal while face shields protect the whole face, although should be used with glasses or goggles underneath as best practice.
+Safety goggles are fitted tightly around the eyes with a protective seal while face shields protect the whole face.
+Although, shields should be used with glasses or goggles underneath as best practice.

-Ordinary eyewear such as prescription or sunglasses do not offer appropriate protection in workplaces and contact lenses can actually increase the severity of injury in some accidents, according to Better Health Victoria.
+Ordinary eyewear such as prescription or sunglasses do not offer proper protection in workplaces.
+In fact, contact lenses can actually increase the harshness of injury in some accidents, according to Better Health Victoria.

 In the table below, PPE suggestions are given for different hazards and some of the tasks where they might occur.
 However workers and employers should always perform their own risk assessment and try to use other control measures in conjunction with PPE to reduce the risk of injury.